 This product has been used safely for years in New Zealand, by ophthalmologists for belpharospasm (a nervous eye tick) and by neurology specialists for neck muscle spasms.
 This new indication use was researched favourably in Canada and the USA and is now being used successfully for cosmetic enhancement worldwide.
 No allergy test is necessary so treatment can begin immediately.
 It is so simple.
-The use of Botulinum Toxin A for successful cosmetic treatmentscontinues to increase; over the past 15 years or more we have given well over 20,000 treatment sessions with Botox or Dysport.
+The use of Botulinum Toxin A for successful cosmetic treatmentscontinues to increase; over the past 15 years or more we have given well over 20,000 treatment sessions with Botulinum toxin.
 The areas treated and uses for Botulinum products continues to expand, our clinicians are now treating the lower face and even using larger doses to thin the jowls to slim down the lower law.

 These are unregistered uses of this medicine and need further evaluation but for your interest please read on.
 The main area treated cosmetically has been the upper third of the face.

-Botox and Mental depression.
+Botulinum and Mental depression.

-Botulinum toxin, also known as Botox, is commonly used to remove wrinkles by temporarily paralysing facial muscles.
-But according to some studies, Botox can also be used to treat depression.
+Botulinum toxin is commonly used to remove wrinkles by temporarily paralysing facial muscles.
+But according to some studies, it can also be used to treat depression.
 Charles Darwin said: “The free expression by outward signs of an emotion intensifies it.
 On the other hand, the repression, as far as is this is possible, of all outward signs, softens our emotions.”
 In other words, facial activity can have an effect on emotions.
 Darwin argued that smiling makes a person feel better, rather than smiling being simply the result of feeling good.
 On the other hand, frowning will make you feel sad.
-Some studies have tested the hypothesis that Botox can help with these aspects of emotional processing.
-The first study was published in 2006 in the Journal of Dermatological Surgery by Eric Finzi, a dermatologist and face expert who first came up with the idea of using Botox to treat depression.
+Some studies have tested the hypothesis that Botulinum toxin can help with these aspects of emotional processing.
+The first study was published in 2006 in the Journal of Dermatological Surgery by Eric Finzi, a dermatologist and face expert who first came up with the idea of using Botulinum toxin to treat depression.
 His own mother suffered from depression and whilst painting portraits of women who were institutionalised in France, he saw the resemblance between the unhappy faces of these women and that of his mother.
 As a result, Finzi wondered about the connection between expression and feeling – particularly between expression and depression.
 He considered whether medically preventing sad expressions will in fact prevent sad feelings.
 He also thought about Darwin’s facial feedback hypothesis concerning emotions not being as strong or not persisting for long if you’re not expressing those feelings on your face.
 In 2003, Finzi tested the facial feedback hypothesis together with depression treatment.
-He treated several people suffering from depression with Botox, paralysing their eyebrow muscles that create expressions of sadness, anger and fear.
+He treated several people suffering from depression with Botulinum toxin, paralysing their eyebrow muscles that create expressions of sadness, anger and fear.
 The result was that 9 out of the 10 patients studied reported a complete remission of their depression, providing proof for Finzi’s theory that paralysing the eyebrows would help eliminate or decrease depression.

 In a second study, researchers from the Hannover Medical School in Germany found that using Botox to treat facial muscles involved in emotion helps to alleviate depressive symptoms.
 For patients who received Botox treatment for glabellar frown lines, their mood became more positive.